-Net cash provided by operations increased \$360.9 million to \$418.4 million in 2021 compared to \$57.5 million in 2020.
-The increase in cash provided by operations of \$360.9 million in 2021 versus 2020 was due to several factors.
-Net income increased to \$541.4 million in 2021 from \$76.1 million in 2020.
-Accounts receivable increased \$216.8 million in 2021 compared to increasing \$53.4 million in 2020, resulting in a negative impact to cash flow of \$163.4 million.
-Accounts receivable was impacted by the \$307.0 million increase in net sales in the fourth quarter of 2021 versus the fourth quarter of 2020, due to a 70.5% increase in the average selling price per pound of copper wire sold, and a 3.9% increase in copper volume shipped.
-Inventory, net increased \$8.5 million in 2021 compared to increasing \$2.6 million in 2020, producing a negative impact to cash flow of \$5.9 million.
-Trade accounts payable and accrued liabilities favorably impacted cash by \$66.9 million in 2021 versus favorably impacting cash by \$7.6 million in 2020, a positive swing of \$59.3 million.
-These changes in cash flow were the primary drivers of the \$360.9 million increase in net cash flow provided by operations in 2021 versus 2020.
+Net cash provided by operations increased \$270.5 million to \$688.9 million in 2022 compared to \$418.4 million in 2021.
+The increase in cash provided by operations of \$270.5 million in 2022 versus 2021 was due to several factors.
+Net income increased to \$717.8 million in 2022 from \$541.4 million in 2021.
+Accounts receivable increased \$7.6 million in 2022 compared to increasing \$216.8 million in 2021, resulting in a positive impact to cash flow of \$209.2 million.
+Inventory, net increased \$52.4 million in 2022 compared to increasing \$8.5 million in 2021, producing a negative impact to cash flow of \$43.9 million.
+Trade accounts payable and accrued liabilities negatively impacted cash by \$12.0 million in 2022 versus favorably impacting cash by \$66.9 million in 2021, a negative swing of \$78.9 million.
+These changes in cash flow were the primary drivers of the \$270.5 million increase in net cash flow provided by operations in 2022 versus 2021.

-Net cash used in investing activities was \$148.4 million in 2022 versus \$118.2 million in 2021 and \$86.0 million in 2020.
-In 2022, capital expenditures were used primarily for the purchase and installation of machinery and equipment throughout the Company.
-The repurposing of our vacated distribution center into Plant 7 to expand manufacturing capacity and extend our market reach was substantially completed in the second half of 2022.
-In 2021 and 2020, capital expenditures were used primarily for the construction of our new service center, the acceleration of spending for our repurposed distribution center, and the purchase and installation of machinery and equipment throughout the Company.
+Net cash used in investing activities was \$164.5 million in 2023 versus \$148.4 million in 2022 and \$118.2 million in 2021.
+In 2023, capital expenditures were used primarily for the purchase and installation of machinery and equipment throughout the Company.
+The construction of our new, state of the art, cross-link polyethylene (XLPE) compounding facility, which deepens our vertical integration related to wire and cable insulation, was completed in 2023.
+In 2022 and 2021, capital expenditures were used primarily for repurposing of our vacated distribution center, the construction of our new service center, and the purchase and installation of machinery and equipment throughout the Company.

+The net cash used by financing activities of \$460.6 million in 2023 consisted primarily of \$460.2 million used to purchase Company stock and dividend payments of \$1.4 million, partially offset by \$0.9 million proceeds from issuance of Company stock related to employees exercising stock options.
 The net cash used by financing activities of \$249.0 million in 2022 consisted primarily of \$247.6 million used to purchase Company stock and dividend payments of \$1.5 million, partially offset by \$0.2 million proceeds from issuance of Company stock related to employees exercising stock options.
 The net cash used by financing activities of \$44.4 million in 2021 consisted primarily of \$43.3 million used to purchase Company stock and dividend payments of \$1.6 million, partially offset by \$1.1 million proceeds from issuance of Company stock related to employees exercising stock options.
-The net cash used by financing activities of \$19.3 million in 2020 consisted primarily of \$20.7 million used to purchase Company stock and dividend payments of \$1.7 million, partially offset by \$3.0 million proceeds from issuance of Company stock related to employees exercising stock options.

-The incremental investments announced in July 2021 continue in earnest, focused on broadening our position as a low-cost manufacturer in the sector and increasing manufacturing capacity to drive growth.
 In 2022 we began construction on a new, state of the art, cross-link polyethylene (XLPE) compounding facility to deepen vertical integration related to wire and cable insulation.
-XLPE insulation today is used in many applications including Data Centers, Oil and Gas, Transit, Waste-Water Treatment facilities, Utilities and Wind and Solar applications.
-We anticipate the new facility will be substantially completed by the end of the third quarter of 2023.
-Capital spending in 2023 through 2025 will further expand vertical integration in our manufacturing processes to reduce costs as well as modernize select wire manufacturing facilities to increase capacity and efficiency and improve our position as a sustainable and environmentally responsible company.
-Total capital expenditures were \$148.4 million in 2022.
-We expect total capital expenditures to range from \$160 - \$180 million in 2023, \$150 - \$170 million in 2024, and \$80 - \$100 million in 2025.
-We expect to continue to fund these investments with existing cash reserves and operating cash flows.
+XLPE insulation is used in many applications including Data Centers, Oil and Gas, Transit, Waste-Water Treatment facilities, Utilities and Wind and Solar applications.
+The new facility is substantially completed, with start-up and optimization now in progress.
+Capital spending in 2024 through 2026 will further expand vertical integration in our manufacturing processes to reduce costs as well as modernize select wire manufacturing facilities to increase capacity and efficiency and improve our position as a sustainable and environmentally responsible company.
+Total capital expenditures were \$148.4 million in 2022 and \$164.5 million in 2023.
+Total capital expenditures are expected to range from \$130 - \$150 million in 2024, \$130 - \$150 million in 2025, and \$100 - \$120 million in 2026.
+These investments are expected to be funded with existing cash reserves and operating cash flows.